 This evaluation also looks for other factors which may have impacted sales and profits.
 What did competitors do when your advertising was on, for example?
 What was happening in retail channels?
 Were there any sales promotions on at the same time?

-While, there will many data points, identifying which ones drive sales and profits is what matters.
+While, there will be many data points, identifying which ones drive sales and profits is what matters.

 You can even go as far as using econometric modelling.
 This is where you run all the data through a detailed statistical model.